 You can give back to the community

-Decluttering your house, you’ll find many items that are still in great shape, but just not bringing you joy anymore.
+Throughout the decluttering process, you’ll find many physical items that are still in great shape, but just not bringing you joy anymore.
 These items are perfect for donating to local charities.
-Not only are you decluttering your home and freeing up space, you’re giving back to your community.
+Not only are you decluttering your home and freeing up your living space, you’re also giving back to your community and those who need it the most.

 You can save money

 Sell some of the valuable items you’re ready to part with for a bit of extra cash.
-And as you start embracing minimalism, you’ll find that you have no interest in buying things that you don’t need, things that will just clutter your house again.
-In fact, I saved $10,000 during my first year of minimalism.
+And as you start embracing minimalism, you’ll find that you no longer have any interest in buying things that you don’t need, things that will just clutter your house again.

 You’ll learn to prioritise

 With the business of the world today, things often get in the way of what really matters – family and friends, our passions and hobbies.
-Minimalism essentially gives us more time to spend with our loved ones and doing the things we miss doing.
+Minimalism helps us define our priorities and essentially gives us more time to spend with our loved ones and doing the things we miss doing.

 You’ll spend less time cleaning